renjujv/renjujv/README.md

 <hr>

 - 🌱 I’m currently learning **Django**

-- 👨‍💻 All of my projects are available at [https://github.com/renjujv](https://github.com/renjujv)
+- 👨‍💻 All of my projects are available at my [Github profile](https://github.com/renjujv)

-- 📝 I regularly write articles on [https://renjujose.live](https://renjujose.live)
+- 📝 I don't write articles regularly.
+But when I do, its on my [Personal Blog](https://renjujose.live)
 - 📫 How to reach me **renjujv@gmail.com**

 <hr>